openfaas/faas/guide/backends.md

 > Bring Serverless OpenFaaS functions to your favourite container platform.

-We support two orchestration platforms or "backends":
+We support three orchestration platforms or "backends":

 * Docker Swarm
 * Kubernetes
+* Nomad
+*
 There is also community work in-progress to support:

 * Rancher/Cattle
-* Nomad
 * DCOS
 * Hyper.sh